 In fact, you might be better off just exploring Milan for a place to have lunch or eating when you have a moment (which you may not actually have—my schedule was PACKED the entire week).

-Throughout my fashion week days I met up with many fashion blogger friends who were running from event to event, invites in hand and none of them had been accredited.
+Throughout my fashion weekdays I met up with many fashion blogger friends who were running from fashion event to fashion runway, invites in hand and none of them had been accredited.
 I must say though, that if you write for an actual newspaper or printed magazine you may want to consider getting accredited as a journalist because there are a few more benefits as opposed to a blogger accreditation.

-Unfortunately in Italy, small and medium sized bloggers don’t receive the same type of importance as they do in North America and are not considered journalists.
+Unfortunately in Italy, small and medium-sized fashion bloggers don’t receive the same type of importance as they do in North America and are not considered journalists.
 Here there is an “Order of Journalists” which is similar to a Bachelor’s Degree and you have to demonstrate which magazine you write for by having your editor fill out a form and also sending in examples of fashion-related articles.

 The Fashion Hub

-You’ll also find sponsor stands from companies like L’Oreal and Mac offering free makeovers and the Twitter Blue Room for twitter chats hosting celebrities like Bianca Balti!
+According to a report on https://onlyaccounts.io/ – you’ll also find sponsor stands from companies like L’Oreal and Mac offering free makeovers and the Twitter Blue Room for Twitter chats hosting celebrities like Bianca Balti!

 There are lounge chairs with internet access and charging stations open to the public plus a great guide on how to navigate Milan during fashion week produced by event organizers with everything you need.

-All of this is offered to anyone who visits the Fashion Hub as entry is free and unlimited, so take advantage of the space if you have a moment and don’t forget to be social…I mean with actual people in real life!
+All of this is offered to anyone who visits the Fashion Hub as entry is free and unlimited, so take advantage of the space if you have a moment and don’t forget to be social…I mean with actual people in real life (leave the social media for your hotel room after the events)!
 You may be surprised who you run into!

 Become the Paparazzi

 So let’s just assume you’ve decided to go to Milan Fashion Week but you didn’t get invited to the big fashion shows—that doesn’t mean you can’t attend anyway!
-The crowds outside of the major designer label shows were packed with hundreds of street style photographers, bloggers and press who wait outside of the show to take photographs of the celebrities who enter and more importantly of the bloggers in line.
+The crowds outside of the major fashion designer label shows were packed with hundreds of street style photographers, bloggers and press who wait outside of the show to take photographs of the celebrities on the red carpet who enter and more importantly of the fashion week bloggers in line.